thegibster/ProjectNeighborhoodMap/README.md

      >$ gulp scripts1

-4. These two commands will concatenate and minify the javascript files into one file.
+4. These two commands will concatenate and minify the javascript files into one file called all.js in dist/js.

 ### Accreditation
 1. Google Maps API was utilized.